 Drs.
 Hoffman and Moritz are members of the Scientific and Clinical Advisory Board of IOCDF.

 Drs.
-Hoffman and Moritz have been part of the faculty for the Behavior Therapy Training Institute.
+Hoffman and Moritz have served on the faculty of the Behavior Therapy Training Institute (BTTI).

 American Board of Professional Psychology